A Comprehensive Guide to the Digital Operational Resilience Act (DORA)

 What is DORA?

 The Digital Operational Resilience Act (DORA) is part of the EU’s Digital Finance Package, introduced to bolster the resilience of financial entities against ICT-related risks.
 DORA aims to ensure that financial institutions can withstand, respond to, and recover from all types of ICT-related disruptions and threats.
-This regulation applies to a broad range of financial entities, including banks, insurance companies, investment firms, payment service providers, and crypto-asset service providers.
+This regulation applies to a broad range of financial entities, including banks, insurance companies, investment firms, payment service providers, and other financial intermediaries.

 The significance of DORA